-- 1. Align the cooling shroud with the numbered fan bays as a guide. - 2.
-Lower the cooling shroud into the chassis.
+- 1. Align the tabs on the cooling shroud with the securing slots on the chassis. - 2.
+Lower the cooling shroud into the chassis until it is firmly seated. - 3.
+If applicable, replace the full-length PCIe card. - 4.
+Close the system. - 5.

-When firmly seated, the memory socket numbers marked on the cooling shroud align with the respective memory sockets and the four tabs on the cooling shroud rest on the cooling fan bracket.

-- 3. Close the system. - 4.
 Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.